How F&A can streamline and innovate with cloud | Genpact

 World-class finance and accounting has never been more important.
 In our work transforming finance for Fortune 500 companies, we've seen firsthand finance's evolution from a transactional function to a hub of innovation and a true strategic partner to the business.
 Forward-looking CFOs realize that cloud must serve as the core of finance transformation, enabling their teams to drive strategy, resilience, and growth through improved access to data and deeper insights.

-Co-authored by Vivek Saxena, F&A service line leader at Genpact, and Vikrant Karnik, global cloud services leader at Genpact.
+Authored by Vivek Saxena, F&A service line leader at Genpact.

 Visit our F&A consulting page